kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Record by database <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 That's alright, but not really good.
-We worked with 2 parameters here only, and both produced relatively short times.
+We worked with 2 parameters here only, and both produced relatively short execution times.
 What about a long parameter list and really long production times?
 We just wouldn't be able to interpret what's going on.

 That's why we need a database solution here.